berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 time.

 Issuing OpenGL commands may cause the X buffer to be ushed.
-In particular, calling glFlush() will ush both the X and OpenGL render- ing streams.
+In particular, calling glFlush() will ush both the X and OpenGL rendering streams.

 Some state is shared between the OpenGL and X. The pixel values in the X frame buffer are shared.
 The X double buffer extension (DBE)